rafaello7/RubiksCubeSolver/README.md

     6 <-> 7     1 2 3 4 5 6 8 7
     7 <-> 8     1 2 3 4 5 6 7 8

-In the above sequence we used 6 swaps.
+The above sequence has 6 swaps.
 We can select different swap sequences, but for the above permutation the number of swaps always will be even.
-Similar, if for some permutation some sequence has odd number of element swaps, then all sequences for the permutation have odd length.
+Similar, if for some permutation some sequence has odd number of element swaps, then all swap sequences for the permutation have odd length.

 Coming back to the cube: the corner permutations and edge permutations